auth0/docs/articles/api-auth/tutorials/adoption/api-tokens.md

 The above is an ID token, which is meant for **authenticating** the user to the **client**.
-Note that the audience (aud claim) of the token is set to the client’s identifier, which means that only this specific client should consume this token.
+Note that the audience (aud claim) of the token is set to the client's identifier, which means that only this specific client should consume this token.

 The ID token can be thought of as no more than a performance